Shipeasy

 .nullable();

-export async function getBanner() {
+export function getBanner() {

 const parsed = BannerSchema.safeParse(raw);